ASFHyP3/hyp3/README.md

 Once the JPL service user has been created, you should receive a set of AWS Access Keys which can be used to deploy HyP3 via CI/CD tooling.

-> [!IMPORTANT]
-> These keys will be stored in the associated JPL-managed AWS account in an AWS SecretsManager secret
-> with the same name as the service user.
-JPL automatically rotates them every 90 days and so
-> will need to be periodically refreshed in the GitHub deploy environment secrets (described below).
+*Important: These keys will be stored in the associated JPL-managed AWS account in an AWS SecretsManager secret with the same name as the service user.
+JPL automatically rotates them every 90 days and so will need to be periodically refreshed in the GitHub deploy environment secrets (described below).*

 </details>

 #### Create Earthdata Login user